hsim13372/quantum_natural_gradient/README.md

 3. [LiH molecule](https://github.com/hsim13372/quantum_natural_gradient/tree/master/lih)

 and ran VQE calculations using "vanilla" gradient descent and gradient descent that uses quantum natural gradients for comparison.
-We provide several methods for visualizing the performance and optimization paths, and we empirically explore the robustness of QNG to parameter initialization.
+We provide several methods for visualizing the performance and optimization paths, and we empirically explore the robustness of QNG to parameter initialization [here](https://github.com/hsim13372/quantum_natural_gradient/tree/master/k_runs).